RafaelDM/ProgrammingLanguages_Project-1/README.md

 </br>

 <h1> Description </h1>
-<ul> Ariadne's thread is a racket program that returns an exit path for any given maze with the shape of a matrix; for eaxample: </ul>
+<li> Ariadne's thread is a racket program that returns an exit path for any given maze with the shape of a matrix; for eaxample: </li>
 </br>
 1 1 1 1 1 </br>
 1 1 1 0 0 </br>